aChrisYouKnow/Sats-Worthy-Songs/Tutorials/Podcast-Guru.md

 <img src="/Tutorials/Screenshots/Podcast-Guru/PodcastGuru10.jpeg" alt="Screenshot 1" width="300">

-12. Click the lightning symbol
+12. Click the lightning symbol (Note: this button won't be present if the artist or podcast has not included the value tag in their RSS feed to enable streaming payments)

 <img src="/Tutorials/Screenshots/Podcast-Guru/PodcastGuru11.jpeg" alt="Screenshot 1" width="300">